 Royal College of Art Names Rausing Research & Innovation Building in Battersea

-The Royal College of Art (RCA), the world’s number one art and design university, today officially named the Rausing Research & Innovation Building at its new Battersea Campus, which is set to open for students in September 2021.
+The Royal College of Art (RCA), the world’s number one art and design university, today officially named the Rausing Research & Innovation Building at its new Battersea Campus.
 This follows a £15 million donation by the Sigrid Rausing Trust to the College’s GenerationRCA campaign.
 This donation is the single, largest philanthropic gift in the history of the RCA and adds to the £54 million Government investment the College received in 2016.

 At a special event today, held at the site for the new Battersea Campus, designed by world renowned architects Herzog & de Meuron, Dr Sigrid Rausing marked the occasion by making a cement-impression handprint which will go on to be displayed within the brick-work of the building.
 Welcomed by Dr Paul Thompson, Vice-Chancellor, RCA, guests also witnessed models and artwork of the new building, as well as a fly-through video.

-The Rausing Research & Innovation Building will house advanced manufacturing and intelligent mobility – which form part of the new vision for the RCA in 2021.
+The Rausing Research & Innovation Building will house advanced manufacturing and intelligent mobility – which form part of the new vision for the RCA.
 It will also contain the Helen Hamlyn Centre for Design and InnovationRCA, the RCA’s centre for enterprise, incubation and business support, which will see the number of supported start-up businesses increase two-fold.

 Commenting, Dr Paul Thompson, Vice-Chancellor, RCA said: